“I Killed Your Contract”. Your Guide to Smart Contract Security

 Compound Finance, the Ethereum-based lending and borrowing protocol, comes second (or second-worst) in this ranking.
 On September 30, 2021, the protocol paid out large sums in its native cryptocurrency COMP to some users who took advantage of a flaw in the protocol's smart contract, draining $147 million.

 You may be wondering, "Why does this happen?"
-We need to look more closely at smart contracts to get a better understanding of that.
+We need to look more closely at smart contracts to get a better understanding of them.

 Ethereum Smart Contracts: the Background